afbjorklund/buildroot4containers/README.md

 buildroot4containers
 ====================

-Build a minimal environment with Buildroot, enough for running Docker with containerd.
+Build a minimal environment with Buildroot, enough for running Lima with containerd.

-Like an "updated" version of the deprecated boot2docker, running entirelly from memory.
+Run from a resized disk image, but also include cloud-init for customization at boot.

 Written by Anders Björklund (@afbjorklund)